International partnerships

 Download Shkorey via:

-Throughout the entire development process, co-creation was given ample space.
-In collaboration with project leader Geertje Postma, 8D organised sessions with both Eritrean youth and healthcare professionals.
-What challenges does a newly arrived Eritrean parent face in the Netherlands?
+Throughout the entire development process of the Shkorey app, co-creation was central.
+In collaboration with project leader Geertje Postma, 8D organised various co-design sessions with both Eritrean youth and healthcare professionals.
+We explored questions such as: what challenges do newly arrived Eritrean parents face in the Netherlands?
 And what tools do healthcare providers need to effectively inform this target group?
+Even in later stages, such as choosing the game concept, we continued to actively involve the target audience.
+This resulted in a group of participants who felt engaged and experienced a sense of ownership over the intervention.

 Initiator Geertje Postma: “The journey towards creating the game was just as important as the end product itself.
 Eritrean youth played a key role in its development, and along the way it sparked many meaningful conversations about sexual health, the human body, maternity care, and parenting.”